mayhathaway/systems-final/DEVLOG.md

 ---

 ### Sunday 1/24/21
-- Fixed the "may: may: may: may:" bug
+- Fixed the "may: may: may: may:" bug, it should now print "Thank you for chatting"
 - Attempted fix for multiple "thank you" server messages - was able to remove one of them
-- Minor aesthetic changes
+- Minor aesthetic changes & readme changes
 - Contributor(s): Sasha Wald